10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 8. Shimano SLX XT

-If you’re a fan of Shimano products, but you find yourself trying to stay within a more reasonable budget when it comes to shopping for a decent baitcasting rod, the Shimano SLX XT is the ideal choice for you.
+If you’re a fan of Shimano products, but you find yourself trying to stay within a more reasonable budget when shopping for a decent baitcasting rod, the Shimano SLX XT is the ideal choice for you.
 This model has nearly all of the same type of premium-quality features and components that Shimano is known for their baitcasting reels, but you won’t have to break open the piggy bank to get your hands on this one.

 What I Like About It